-- Have special educational needs (SEN) or disabilities or health conditions (see section 10) - · Are young carers - · May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - · Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic abuse - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - · Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - · Are missing from education - · Whose parent/carer has expressed an intention to remove them from School to be home educated
+- .
+Have special educational needs (SEN) or disabilities or health conditions (see section 10) - .
+Are young carers - May experience discrimination due to their protected characteristics age, race, disability, pregnancy or maternity, religion or belief, gender reassignment or sexuality - .
+Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic abuse - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - .
+Are at risk due to either their own or a family member's mental health needs

+- .
+Are looked after or previously looked after (see section 12) - .
+Have unexplainable and or/persistent absences from education - · Whose parent/carer has expressed an intention to remove them from School to be home educated

-Children/Students who are lesbian, gay, bi or trans (LGBT)
+Children/Students who are (or are perceived to be) lesbian, gay, bisexual or gender questioning(LGBT+)

-The fact that a child or young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children/students who are LGBT can be targeted by other children/students.
+The fact that a child or young person may be LGBT is not in itself an inherent risk factor for harm,however, children/students who are (or are perceived to be) lesbian, gay, bisexual or gender questioning (LGBT+) can be targeted by other children/students.

-Risk can be compounded where children/students who are LGBT lack a trusted adult with whom they can be open.
+Risk can be compounded where children/students who are LGBT+ lack a trusted adult with whom they can be open.